cea-trust-platform/trust-documentation/doc/source/srcs/user_guide/physics_data/data.md

 {
 ```

-More information regarding this block are given in the [Problem definition](pb.rst).
+More information regarding this block are given in the [](pb.rst).

 First, in this block, you will have to specify the type of equations you will solve.
-Your choices here depend on you problem choice, see the [Keyword Reference Manual](../reference/index.rst):
+Your choices here depend on you problem choice, see the [](../reference/index.rst):
 ```bash
    # hydraulic problem #
    Navier_Stokes_standard